bylexus/adventofcode2020/README.md

 was just a matter of swap x/y, but my head could not rotate that at 06:00AM :-)

 So simple in the end, but took me too long with fiddling the correct +/-/swap structure.

+Just for fun, I created a small Canvas animation of the 2nd part... well, THAT's a trip!
+[12-rain-risk.html](12-rain-risk.html)